walterscarborough/chocolatechip8/README.md

 # Chocolate Chip8

-This is a WIP chip8 emulator.
+This is a WIP chip8 emulator that is being developed in typescript.
 It is not currently able to run any chip8 software yet, but it'll get there in time :)

 ## Installation